Wezmeh: Late Pleistocene animals

 Large numbers of animal fossil remains have been discovered so far.
-The earliest and the latest dates obtained on animal bones are 70,000 years BP and 11,000 years BP, respectively.
-The animal remains belong to red fox, spotted hyena, brown bear, wolf, lion, leopard, wild cat, equids, rhinoceros, wild boar, deer, aurochs, wild goat and sheep etc. The faunal remains were studied by Marjan Mashkour and her colleagues at the Natural History Museum in Paris and osteological department of National Museum of Iran.
+The dated age range of animal remains in the cave spans from 70,000 years BP to 11,000 years BP.
+Carnivores found in the cave include red fox, the extinct cave hyena, brown bear, wolf, lion, leopard, wildcat, badger, polecat, mongoose and beech martens.
+Herbivores include wild horse, asses the extinct narrow-nosed rhinoceros, wild boar, red deer, aurochs, wild goat, mouflon and gazelles.
+Small mammals found in the cave include hedgehogs, Indian porcupines, and the Cape hare.
+A number of reptiles have also been found, including the spur-thighed tortoise, rock agamas, the Montpellier snake and the blunt-nosed viper.
+The faunal remains were studied by Marjan Mashkour and her colleagues at the Natural History Museum in Paris and osteological department of National Museum of Iran.